Leikaab/crudclient/README.md

   <summary>Details after setup</summary>
 Once you have this project opened, you'll be able to work with it like you would locally.

-Note that ha bounch of key extentions are allready installed + there is local project settings set up in the background, even though there is no settings.json file.
-These settings are made to match with developmental team standards.
+Note that a bunch of key extensions are already installed, and project settings are configured in the background even though there is no `settings.json` file.
+These settings are made to match the development team's standards.

 > **Note:** This container runs as a non-root user with sudo access by default.